jacebenson/snkilled/.github/ISSUE_TEMPLATE/add-new-item-to-sn-killed.md

 Question                                                  | Answer
 --------------------------------------- | -------
-What is being killed                                 | InsertTitleHere When was it first added to ServiceNow  | YearOrRelease **When** was it removed, or replaced   | YearOrRelease If it was replaced, with what                    | InsertTitleHere Proposed State                                        | LifeSupportComaNearlyDeadDead
+What is it                                                 | InsertTitleHere When was it first added to ServiceNow  | YearOrRelease When was it last updated                        | YearOrRelease When was it depreciated                         | YearOrRelease If it was replaced, with what                    | InsertTitleHere Proposed State                                        | DeadReplacedCurrent

 ## Any Additional Comments